-- Brown the ground beef in a large skillet over medium-high heat; remove cooked beef from pan, drain, and add to slow cooker.
+- Brown the ground beef in a large skillet over medium-high heat; remove cooked beef from pan, drain excess grease, and add to slow cooker.

 - Add onion, carrots, celery, basil, parsley flakes, broth, and potatoes into the slow cooker.
 Press garlic into crock.